trentlarson/distrinet/README.md

 Types of URI -> URL relationships:

 - For "sources.urls":
-  - The first URL is preferred.
-If that's a remote URL:
-    - You might have a local copy (eg. a git clone), and that "file:///" URL would be what to put as the second URL.
+  - You might have a local copy (eg. a git clone), which would be a "file:///" URL.
-    - If there is no local copy, a copy will be downloaded and stored by this app.
-  - Any URLs after the first are typically writable but not read (except when disconnected or to detect conflicts).
+  - Most URLs are writable but not read (except when disconnected or to detect conflicts).
   - Future write methods could include:
     - Direct to file (typically sync'd through external tool)
       - OneDrive, Syncthing, Google Drive